Kingdom-of-The-Moon/FiguraRewriteRewrite/README.md

 ![image](https://user-images.githubusercontent.com/40085587/232266641-0ef9d180-4190-46f5-a4a6-7e01e06fe6a1.png)

-## But not only that, Figura also have a whole optional [Lua](https://www.lua.org/) API to make your own scripts!
+## But not only that, Figura also has an optional [Lua](https://www.lua.org/) API to make your own scripts!

 ![image](https://user-images.githubusercontent.com/40085587/232266708-9d6d9da6-a454-4ca0-83f2-a58c229ab03b.png)

-## But hold on, thats too good, what if someone is invisible, or very small?
+## But hold on, that's too good.
+What if someone is invisible, or very small?

 ![image](https://user-images.githubusercontent.com/40085587/232266726-9d31c171-b16f-4246-adbe-30a337d7f15b.png)

-*\*Figura do not take responsability of cheaty Avatars, all Avatars are responsibility of their creators*
+*\*Figura is not responsible for cheaty Avatars, all creators assume responsibility of their Avatars*

 ## We also have some extras, like:

 ![image](https://user-images.githubusercontent.com/40085587/232266831-5266010b-28c8-4fa1-987c-daad23657bac.png)

-Meet us on Discord for more info and help :)
+Meet us on the [Moonlight Discord Server](https://discord.gg/ekHGHcH8Af) for more info and help :)

 # Links
 [discord]: https://discord.com/api/guilds/125227483518861312/widget.png